ayaka-notes/overleaf/texlive/README.md

 We use mirror archive from [utah university](https://ftp.math.utah.edu/pub/tex/historic/systems/texlive/), which includes almost all texlive image ranging from 1996 to 2023.
 And thankes to Overleaf's Dockerfile, we can build this project faster.

 > Why texlive 2016 and earlier are not supported ?
 >
 > Because Git-Action can't finish it as 2017,2018..., and we believe you may not use it any more since it's too old

+## Contained Component

+The following things are contained in the docker image.
+- fontconfig
+- inkscape
+- pandoc
+- python3-pygments
+- wget
+- python3
+- gnupg
+- gnuplot
+- perl-modules
+- perl
+- ca-certificates
+- git

+## Tech Reminder

+While install texlive image, you may need to pay attention to the following problems:
+- Only `http`/`ftp` is supported before 2017, so you can't use `https`, unless you modify the `peal` script.
+- Before 2015, only sha256 file is provided.
+So you can't use sha512 to check.